warmana/cloudant-docs-fork/source/includes/guides/_backup-guide-using-replication.md

 }
 ```

-You can change the priority of backup jobs by adjusting the settings in the `x-cloudant-io-priority` field.
+You can change the priority of backup jobs by adjusting the value of the `x-cloudant-io-priority` field within the replication document.

-1. In the target, change the `headers` object.
+1. In the source and target fields, change the `headers` object.
-2. In the source, change the replication document to "low".
+2. In the headers object, change the `x-cloudant-io-priority` field value to `"low"`.

 <div id="design-documents"> </div>